leon4rd/test/README.md

-## Egyptians claimed to invent the guitar, but they were such lyres.﻿
+## What kind of dinosaur loves to sleep?
+A stega-snore-us.